Article

 Style Requirements

-This section describes the required style elements you should follow when writing your articles.
+This section describes style elements you should follow when writing your articles.
 We follow the Chicago Manual of Style if an issue isn't addressed in this guide.

 Documentation is not a blog post.
-When writing documentation, you should use second-person pronouns, not first-person.
-The second person directly addresses the reader as you.
+When writing your articles, you should use second-person pronouns, not first-person.
+The second person directly addresses a reader as you.

 • Correct: You will deploy a server in New York.

-• Not correct: I will explain how to deploy a server in New York.
+• Not correct: I will show you how to deploy a server in New York.

-Be cautious with first-person plural pronouns like we, us, our, and ours because the should only refer to Vultr.
+Be cautious with first-person plural pronouns like we, us, our, and ours.
+When used, they should only refer to Vultr.

-• Not correct: We will learn how to deploy a server in New York.
+• Not correct: We will learn how to deploy a server in the New York data center.

 If you must use the third person, avoid the gendered pronouns he, she, his, and hers.
 Instead, use they and their.